 Generally, this implant is well-tolerated.

 The most common side effect is pain and discomfort at the injection site.
-Although relatively mild, symptoms can sometimes last 2-4 weeks.
 The knee joint may also feel full or distended, and swelling of the Baker’s cyst may occur.
+This effect is usually mild, can last from 2 days to 4 weeks, and occurs in 10-20% of patients.
+We treat a flare with reduced activity, regular ice packs and oral anti-inflammatories such as ibuprofen.

 Rare side effects include allergic reactions and infection.
 However, the rate of serious adverse effects is very low.
-The overall safety of Arthrosamid has been established over 20 years in different body parts.
+Three suspected cases of infection have been reported in over 15000 Arthrosamid injections.
+(0.02%).

 How does Arthrosamid UK differ from other injections?